simonrob/email-oauth2-proxy/README.md

 ## Related projects and alternatives
 Michael Stepner has created a [Terraform configuration](https://github.com/michaelstepner/email-oauth2-proxy-aws) that helps run this proxy on a lightweight cloud server (AWS EC2).
 Thiago Macieira has provided a [makefile and systemd configuration files](https://github.com/thiagomacieira/email-oauth2-proxy/tree/Add_a_Makefile_and_systemd_configuration_files_to_install_system_wide).
-For Docker, interone-ms has provided an [example configuration](https://github.com/interone-ms/email-oauth2-proxy/commits/feature/docker-build) (though please note that the fork is otherwise outdated, and it is better to use this repository for the proxy script itself).
+For Docker, blacktirion has an [example configuration](https://github.com/blacktirion/email-oauth2-proxy-docker).

 If you already use postfix, the [sasl-xoauth2](https://github.com/tarickb/sasl-xoauth2) plugin is probably a better solution than running this proxy.
 Similarly, if you use an application that is able to handle OAuth 2.0 tokens but just cannot retrieve them itself, then [pizauth](https://github.com/ltratt/pizauth), [mailctl](https://github.com/pdobsan/mailctl) or [oauth-helper-office-365](https://github.com/ahrex/oauth-helper-office-365) may be more appropriate.